-- New England: Nationally, 51 percent of families prefer to take Dad out to dinner, but New England is more likely than any other region to celebrate Dad in the morning: 36 percent of local respondents say they plan to eat brunch of breakfast together.
+- New England: Nationally, 51% of families prefer to celebrate Dad during dinner, but New England is more likely than any other region to celebrate Dad in the morning: 36% of local respondents say they plan to eat brunch or breakfast together.
 Looks like local chefs may need to focus on a brunch menu after all.

-- West Coast: Nationally, most dads prefer “good old-fashioned steak and potatoes” for dinner (32 percent) but fathers on the West Coast are more likely to have a more refined palate – only 20 percent want a traditional meal, with other cuisines like Mexican (12 percent), fresh seafood (8 percent) and Italian (9 percent) outpacing other regions.
+- West Coast: Nationally, most dads prefer “good old-fashioned steak and potatoes” for dinner (32%) but fathers on the West Coast are more likely to have a more refined palate – only 20% want a traditional meal, with other cuisines like Mexican (12%), fresh seafood (8%) and Italian (9%) outpacing other regions.
 Keeping your audience in mind, you have a bit more creative license with your menu.

-- Tri-State (NY, NJ, PA): Nationally, fathers across the board prefer a cold beer to celebrate (37 percent) but dads in your area are the most likely to enjoy a cocktail (15.4 percent).
+- Tri-State Area (NY, NJ, PA): Nationally, fathers across the board prefer a cold beer to celebrate (37%) but dads in your area are the most likely to enjoy a cocktail (15%).
 Maybe bartenders will think up a creative signature drink for Dad on Sunday?

 Still drawing a blank?